Marmellata di cigliege (Cherry jam) and Zuppa Inglese

 ALCHERMES/ALKERMES (The liqueur used to make Zuppa Inglese)

-Recently I ate a very nice trifle at a friend’s house.
-Our Californian friends were also guests and I was surprised to discover that they were not familiar with our common dessert made with sponge-cake, flavoured with wine or spirit, and served with custard and whipped cream.
+Recently I ate a very nice trifle at a friend’s house. there were many well travelled guests at the table and I was surprised to discover that they were not familiar with the similar iconic Italian dessert called Zuppa Inglese.

 Zuppa Inglese is the Italian version of an English trifle and literally translated it means English soup.
 This renowned Italian dessert contains sponge fingers, liqueur and crema inglese (crème anglaise).
 It may well be a tarted-up adaptation of English trifles introduced by the many wealthy English residents either living or visiting Italy in the late 18th – 19th century (World War 2).